Ruthvik0/svelte-todo-app/README.md

 - **Dexie.js**: A wrapper for IndexedDB to manage local data storage efficiently.
 - **Pico CSS**: A minimalistic, responsive CSS framework used for styling the app, including the light/dark theme support.
 - **svelte-dnd-action**: A library for implementing drag-and-drop functionality in Svelte apps.
+- **Lucide Icons**: A clean, customizable set of icons integrated throughout the app.
 - **Service Workers (Planned)**: For offline functionality in the future.

 ## How to Run the App